 Neal Santamaria, Quebec Regional Director

 Neal Santamaria has a Master's degree in Anthropology and did doctoral studies in Sociology at the École des Hautes Études en Sciences Sociales in Paris, France.
 Prior to moving to Canada Neal Santamaria worked on immigration issues in France and in the Dominican Republic.
-Since settling in Canada 13 years ago, he has worked as a project manager on immigration-related projects, and with numerous community organizations, institutions serving immigrants, as well as refugees in Quebec.
+Since settling in Canada 13 years ago, he has worked as a project manager with numerous community organizations, research centers, and institutions serving immigrants, as well as refugees in Quebec.

 Neal Santamaria worked as the Associate Director of the Centre for Oral History and Digital Storytelling (COHDS) at Concordia University.
 As such, he was involved in COHDS’main research, a 5-year long CURA project (funded by the SSHRC), the Montréal Life Stories Project.
 He supervised the sometimes difficult interviews with Montrealers of Rwandan descent, who escaped the 1994 genocide of Tutsis, as well as with Montrealers from Haitian origin who had to flee the Duvalier’s harsh dictatorship.
 This project was exhibited for a year at Le Centre d’Histoire de Montreal.
 Neal subsequently co-founded the Toronto Ward Museum with two colleagues he had met during the Lifestories project.